Kampfkarren/roact-hooks/README.md

 The function passed to `useMemo` runs during rendering, so don't perform any side effects.

+If no array is provided, a new value will be computed on every render.

 ### useBinding
 `useBinding(defaultValue: T) -> RoactBinding<T>, (newValue: T) -> void`